 Now, back to preparing your filing using the MyFreeTaxes Schedule C guide!

 You will be directed to enter your business's income.
-This will be your gross income, so you will need to add up all your cash receipts, 1099 forms, and any other payments that you received.
-If you entered your self-employed income in the revenue worksheet provided in Part 1 of this guide, you can just enter that total or if you have an accounting system, you can get that total from there.
+This will be your gross income, so you will need to add up all your cask receipts, 1099 forms, and any other payments that you received.
+If you entered your information on the worksheet provided, you can just enter that total or if you have an accounting system, you can get that total from there.

+Business Income

-Business Income Let's begin.
+Let's begin.
 Did your business make any money during the tax year?
 This includes total revenue from the sales of products and services, returns and allowances and any other income.

 BACK Restart Schedule C Guide NO YES

-Schedule C - Income

-Income Gross receipts or sales (including income reported on Form 1099-K) Total Income From Work or Sales Income reported to you on Form W-2 as Statutory Employee Returns and allowances Other Income Other Income Other Income From Sources Other Than Work or Sales CANCEL CONTINUE
+Schedule C - Income Remember - if you work multiple Income Gross receipts or sales (including income reported on Form 1099-K) Total Income From Work or Sales unrelated gig types, you will nee to complete a Schedule C for ea gig type (for example, rideshare and freelance writing).
+However, if the gigs are related services but through different platforms, they can be combine (for example driving for both Ub and Lyft).
+Other Income Other Income From Sources Other Than Work or Sales CANCEL CONTINUE

 After entering your business income, you will move on to the Cost of Goods Sold (COGS) guide.
-Costs of goods sold are ones that are used in the creation of something you sell, which is why this is also known as the "cost of sales."
-For example, if you had a crafts business, this could include fabric, thread, and similar items.
-COGS is considered a business expense and does not count toward your gross revenue.
-This can be a common entry for some businesses but for others it can be a red flag.
+Costs of goods sold are ones that are used in the creation of something you sell, which is why this is also known as the "cost of sales".
+For example, if you had an Etsy crafts business, this could include fabric, thread, and similar items.
+COGS is considered a business expense and it does not count toward your gross revenue.
+This can be a common entry for some businesses but for others it can be a red flag, so be sure to only use it if your work involves manufacturing, reselling, or repackaging products for sale.

-Schedule C Guide Business Cost of Goods Sold Do you need to determine how much it cost to buy or make the product you sold?
-This is calculated using inventory, labor costs, supplies and other costs.
+Business Cost o f Goods Sold

+Do you need to determin other costs. e how much it cost to buy or make the product you sold?
+Th is is calculated using inventory, lab or costs, supplies and

 BACK Restart Schedule C Guide NO YES

-If you do create a product by combining materials, you will want to include cost of goods sold.
+If you do create a product by combining materials, you will want to include costs of goods sold.
 Some common COGS are:

-- 1. The cost of materials, including the shipping to your business (but not to customers)
+- 1. The cost of materials including the shipping to your business (but not to customers)

-- 2. Inventory for resale
+- 2. Inventory for re-sale

 - 3. Packaging and re-packaging

 - 4. Labor in producing goods

-- 5. Utilities and rent associated with a manufacturing location
+5. Utilities and rent associated with a manufacturing location